Hellikandra/WinTAK-plugintemplate/README.md

 <img src="imgs/02-project_name.png">
 </div>

 And Finaly select the .NET Framework to use

+**!!
+Use the version .NET Framework 4.8.1 !!**

 <div align=center>
 <img src="imgs/03-project_framework.png">